rpmfusion-infra/fedy/README.md

 ### Introduction

-Fedy lets you install multimedia codecs and additional software that Fedora [doesn't want to ship](http://fedoraproject.org/wiki/Forbidden_items?rd=ForbiddenItems), like H264 support, Adobe Flash, Oracle Java etc., and much more with just a few clicks.
+Fedy lets you install multimedia codecs and additional software that Fedora [doesn't want to ship](https://docs.fedoraproject.org/en-US/legal/), like H264 support, google-chrome, pre-built applications from 3rd part vendors and much more with just a few clicks.

 ### Installation